QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Results and Discussion

 \subsection{Statistical Significance}

-The preference for the Wilcoxon signed-rank test \cite{conover1971practical} over the paired t-test stems from the non-normal distribution of the difference between the pairs.
-The paired t-test's underlying assumption of a normally distributed difference \cite{mcdonald2014handbook} is deemed inapplicable in this context.
+The Wilcoxon signed-rank test \cite{conover1971practical} was preferred over the paired t-test for this scenario since the distribution of the difference between the pairs were not normal.
+The paired t-test's underlying assumption of a normally distributed difference \cite{mcdonald2014handbook} was deemed inapplicable in this context.
 The p-value signifies the probability of the null hypothesis being true.
 At a significance level of 5\%, a p-value below 0.05 is deemed significant to warrant the rejection of the null hypothesis in favour of the alternative hypothesis.

-In Table~\ref{tab:mape}, the null hypothesis proposes that QBSD's MAPE is equivalent to or exceeds that of the method undergoing comparison.
-The alternative hypothesis proposes that QBSD demonstrates a MAPE that is significantly lesser than the method being subjected to comparison.
-The p-values provided in Table~\ref{tab:runtime} share a similar characteristic, with the distinction that the focus is directed towards the comparison of runtimes.
+In Table~\ref{tab:mape2}, the null hypothesis proposes that QBSD's MAPE was equivalent to or exceeds that of the method undergoing comparison.
+The alternative hypothesis proposes that QBSD demonstrates a MAPE that was significantly lesser than the method being subjected to comparison.